CyCraft/starkdown/README.md

 Starkdown comes built in with several "parsers" that each are responsible to convert a part of the markdown to HTML.
 You can filter out certain parsers to get different results.

-The list of enabled default parses can be inspected at [./src/defaultParsers.ts](./src/defaultParsers.ts).
+The list of enabled default parsers can be inspected at [./src/defaultParsers.ts](./src/defaultParsers.ts).

 ```js
 import { starkdown } from 'starkdown'